Ulrich Giezendanner: Early life and education

-Giezendanner was born 31 October 1953 in Rothrist, Switzerland.
-His father, Johann Ulrich Giezendanner, originally from Wattwil founded the family business known as Giezendanner in 1934.
-His mother operated a store which also was a coal wholesale.
+Giezendanner was born 31 October 1953 in Rothrist, Switzerland to Johann Ulrich Giezendanner, originally from Wattwil, who founded Giezendanner Group in 1934.
+He has one sister who permanently resides in Vira (Gambarogno) in Ticino.
 According to his own statements, Giezendanner completed a commercial apprenticeship, and did not pursue further education.

 Career

 In 1976, Giezendanner took over the company from his parents and turned it into a stock corporation.
 Today the business is managed by his son Benjamin Giezendanner, since 2017 as sole managing director, after his brother Stefan was excluded from management due to internal discrepancies.

 More recently, Giezendanner has become deputy chairman of KPT Health Insurance, where is also a member on the Nomination and Compensation Committee.
 He remains a board member of the board of all Giezendanner companies.

 Politics

 From March 1989 to November 1991, he served in the Canton of Aargau legislature.
 In 1991, he was elected to the National Council, representing the canton of Aargau, and since 1995 he has been the head of the Commission for Transport and Telecommunications.
 Until mid-1996, he was a member of the Freedom Party of Switzerland.
 Since then, Giezendanner has been a member of the Swiss People's Party.

 Giezendanner supported the expansion of the Baregg tunnel (a bit of a bottleneck in the Swiss motorway network) in 2003, and the adding of a second tube of the Gotthard road tunnel.
 He currently is an advocate of the creation of a Formula 1 circuit course in Switzerland.
 The federal government's policy of shifting the heavy transit traffic to rail, has been the cause of criticism of Giezendanner, because of his work on the Baregg tunnel and on the Gotthard road tunnel.

 He's a member of a Campaign for an Independent and Neutral Switzerland.